DanielMajoinen/DatabaseUtils/README.md

 Configuration:
 ---
-Each database connection will require its own `.properties` file which is named according to the database name.
+Each database connection will require its own `.properties` file which is named the same as the database.
 These property files are required to be placed in the `resources/config/` directory.

-Example:
+Each database type requires its own specific properties, but all <strong>MUST</strong> define the database type.

+Connect to database `dbutils` example:

     resources/config/dbutils.properties

 Sample SQLite properties file:

+    database.type=SQLite
     database.directory=data
     database.file.extension=db